 Since our launch in 2012, RAFT has emerged as a small firm with the capacity to achieve significant civic landscapes.

-Founding Principal of RAFT Landscape Architecture, Matt Donham brings focus and generosity to the design and construction process.
+Founding Principal, Matt Donham brings focus and generosity to the design and construction process.
 Matt has managed large collaborative design teams on major projects such as the National September 11th Memorial in New York and Constitution Gardens on the National Mall in Washington.
 Matt is a California native, and holds a Masters in Landscape Architecture from UC Berkeley's College of Environmental Design and a Bachelor of Arts in Urban Studies from Vassar College and Columbia University.
 Matt teaches and lectures widely, and has held visiting faculty positions at Rhode Island School of Design and the Fay Jones School of Architecture at the University of Arkansas.
 He is a registered landscape architect in the State of New York.

 Delia Kulukundis is passionate about landscape research.
 She dives deeply into the ecological and historical context of sites, microclimate modeling, usage mapping, and stakeholder engagement.
 As a landscape designer, she draws on the fruits of her site-specific research to create built projects with integrity and substance.
 Her logical mind and careful communication skills are critical to the design process at RAFT.
 Delia holds a Masters of Landscape Architecture from the University of Virginia.